Zainu16/Zainu16/Readme.md

 # Readme.md

  A page about me.

+# Hi, I'm Alaya Zainab! 👋

 ## 🚀 About Me
-I'm a full stack developer from Nigeria
+I'm a full stack developer from Nigeria.

-# Hi, I'm Alaya Zainab! 👋

 ## 🔗 Links